Alexr16/Pokemon-App/README.md

 ## Live Demo

-For a live demo of the Portfolio [click here](https://Alexr16.github.io/Pokemon-App/).
+For a live demo of the APP [click here](https://Alexr16.github.io/Pokemon-App/).

 ## Getting Started